 Location.
-44° 1.495′ N, 89° 52.628′ W. Marker is near Arkdale, Wisconsin, in Adams County.
-Marker is on State Highway 21 east of 16th Avenue, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Arkdale WI 54613, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-West Church (approx. 2 miles away); Lutheran Church of the Norwegian Synod (approx. 2.1 miles away); Site of the First Norwegian Evangelical Lutheran Church of Roche-a-Cri (approx. 2.3 miles away); Roche-A-Cri State Park (approx. 3.3 miles away); Veterans Memorial / Cpl.
-Red Cloud Tribute (approx. 4.8 miles away); Monroe Cemetery (approx. 7.4 miles away); Soldiers Monument (approx. 9.9 miles away); Spring Branch Cemetery Veterans Memorial (approx. 14½ miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Lutheran Church of the Norwegian Synod (approx. 0.3 miles away); Site of the First Norwegian Evangelical Lutheran Church of Roche-a-Cri (approx. one mile away); East Arkdale Cemetery (approx. 2 miles away); Roche-A-Cri State Park (approx. 5.1 miles away); Veterans Memorial / Cpl.
+Red Cloud Tribute (approx. 6.2 miles away); Monroe Cemetery (approx. 6.7 miles away); Soldiers Monument (approx. 7.9 miles away); Mrs Salter Killed Here (approx. 10.1 miles away).
 Touch for a list and map of all markers in Arkdale.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 26, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 3,957 times since then and 87 times this year.
-Photos: 1, 2. submitted on April 26, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • Kevin W. was the editor who published this page.
+This page originally submitted on January 10, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,761 times since then and 12 times this year.
+Photos: 1, 2. submitted on January 10, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+3. submitted on January 14, 2015, by J. Makali Bruton of Querétaro, Mexico.
+4. submitted on April 3, 2008, by Matt Gholson of Houston, Texas. • Kevin W. was the editor who published this page.